Beating the Harmonic lower bound for online bin packing: The framework

 \section{The {\EHarm} framework}

 First of all, to facilitate the comparison to the new framework, we give a formal definition of the {\SuperH} framework in Algorithm \ref{alg:sh} and \ref{alg:pack1}.
-It uses the following definition. \begin{definition} An unmixed blue bin in a group $(j,?)$ is \emph{compatible} with a red item of type $i$ if $\needs(i)\le \leaves(j)$.
-An unmixed red bin in a group $(?,j)$ is {compatible} with a blue item of type $i$ if $\needs(j)\le \leaves(i)$. \end{definition} In both cases, the condition means that the blue items and the red items together would use at most 1 space in the bin (the blue items leave enough space for the red items).
-Furthermore, let $\allitems$ count the total number of items of type $i$, and $\reditems$ count the number of red items of type $i$.
+It uses the following definitions.
+Let $\allitems$ count the total number of items of type $i$, and $\reditems$ count the number of red items of type $i$.